Nerualder/nel/README.md

 ### highlight(options)
 **options: selector,color**
 > highlight any div (or technically element) via id or class.
 If you use class, nel will highlight every element with a default border color of yellow (you can change the color).
+Highlight attempts to display the selectors name within the targeted element.
 ```javascript
 // highlights every elem contains classname parrot (preset color - yellow border)
 nel.highlight(".parrot")